 - 1. All managers attend the emotional intelligence training day within the Management Development programme - 2.
 Mediation is used where individual or conflicts within a team arise - 3.
 Consideration should be given to introducing a Team of the month award scheme and an annual 'staff Oscars' ceremony - 4.
-Develop an internal communications strategy to ensure the most effective twoway communications within the organisation - 5.
+An internal communications strategy is developed to ensure the most effective two-way communications within the organisation - 5.
 Staff focus groups or workshops could be used selectively to inform decisionmaking where appropriate - 6.
 Staff suggestion scheme be reviewed and relaunched to support innovation